 The application window showing a completed logistic model from which the previous illustrations are generated.
 The triangles are other flow controllers, called Splits, which effectively split the flow of control.
 Usually these Splits are later combined in controllers called Joins.
 The Join effectively combines objects into one new object, while keeping the accumulated flow information about the original objects.
 No information is lost.

-Click on the thumbnail to see a finished model of a business process, in this case the processing of foreign bank SWIFT payments to a Dutch bank.
-The following object types can be recognised:
+Click on the thumbnail below to see a finished model of a business process, in this case the processing of foreign bank SWIFT payments to a Dutch bank.

 Every stochastic aspect in the system is controlled by high quality random number generators.
 Both the random number generators as the stochastic distributions are built using the latest scientific research in that area.

 On the right side you can see the random generator window, where you can specify the random generator you want to use for a specific stochastic process.
 Several algorithms are available, and you can also provide your own file with “real” random numbers, or numbers obtained from event logs.

 Random generators are the input for the broad spectrum of stochastic distributions that control the real events in the model: